zorbathut/dosvob/README.md

 dosvob was written for my own purposes and currently contains the minimum required featureset for what I needed.
 Pull requests accepted graciously; feature-request issues may be handled based on how cheerful I'm feeling and how annoying it is.
 (Bribes accepted very graciously!
 But seriously, the code's documented, it'd probably be cheaper to do it yourself.)

 dosvob creates snapshots, volumes, and a single droplet, all of which cost money.
 It cleans all of this up at the end, but if that's buggy, or gets interrupted by an Internet outage, power outage, or process termination, then it may keep costing you money until you notice.
 This is officially not my responsibility.
 It'll clean up old runs automatically on startup, but that of course won't refund your money.
-In theory, the worst-case scenario is a copy of your single largest volume, plus $5/mo for the droplet, but maybe something goes really wrong, I don't know.
+In theory, the worst-case scenario is a copy of your single largest volume, plus a snapshot of the same volume, plus $5/mo for the droplet, but maybe something goes really wrong, I don't know.

 dosvob will automatically delete things that have the `dosvob-ephemeral` tag or are prefixed with `dosvob-ephemeral`.
 If you have anything like that in your account, you probably shouldn't use this.
 Also, that's a *really* weird coincidence, seriously, man.